YiLimath/YiLimath.github.io/_posts/2024-11-01-blog-post-1-Hodge-PVHSTheory.md

 ## Note- Monodromy Theorem
 ---

 In this note we will prove the local and global monodromy theorem.
-We will prove the local monodromy is quasi-unipotent while the global monodromy is semi-simple.
-We will prove the
+We will prove the local monodromy of a semi-stable family is quasi-unipotent while the global monodromy is semi-simple.

+To be more precise, given a C-PVHS we can prove the monodromy

 Here is the outline of the notes

 (1) [Local Monodromy theorem](https://yilimath.github.io/files/Hodge/LocalMonodromy.pdf),

 (2) [Semi-simplicity of the global monodromy],